 One can never really predict who will be sitting at their Thanksgiving table 30 years from now, but you can imagine your ideal scenario.
 My husband and I always dream of a full house on the holidays after our little ones leave the nest for adulthood.
 Our children with their significant others engaging in conversations around the table while our grandchildren are running around the house – that’s what I hope our later years in life look like.
 We could easily have a huge gathering with just two daughters, but what if we had three kids?

 How do you know if you are ready for another baby?
 The answer to that question is personal and varies from family to family.
 For us, we knew we were ready when we realized our daughters are pretty self sufficient.
-They do a lot on their own and as parents, we have quite a bit of downtime now compared the years following their births.
-Life was chaotic from 2013-2018 with two little ones just 2 years 8 months apart.
+They do a lot on their own.
+As parents we have quite a bit of downtime now compared to the years following their births.
+Life was chaotic from 2013-2018 with two little ones two years and eight months apart.
 But now, everything is a bit easier and more routine.
-It’s the ideal time to welcome a baby into our family.
+It feels like the ideal time to welcome a baby into our family.

 Our daughters will be 8 and 5 when their sister is born.
 This age difference has quite a few benefits, with the best being that there will be a lot of helping hands around the house.
 I’ve also spoke to a lot of people my age who are one of three children born the same years apart.
 They said the sibling dynamic was incredible – sure there were normal arguments growing up, but for the most part it was amazing.

-An added bonus is that Annabelle and Ailey have been asking for a baby brother or sister for over a year.
+An added bonus is that Annabelle and Ailey are ready for a baby.
+They have been asking for a baby brother or sister for over a year now!
 They are nurturing little girls who truly enjoy being helpful with their baby nephews.
-If our daughters didn’t want a sister we wouldn’t let that deter our decision, but it’s great they are just as excited as we are.
+If our daughters didn’t want a sister – we wouldn’t let that deter our decision.
+It’s just convenient they are just as excited as we are to have another baby.

-Final Thoughts on Reasons for Having Another Baby
+Final Thoughts on Our Reasons for Having Another Baby

 I’ve heard people say their reasons for having another baby stem from a feeling of familial incompletion.
 I never really felt our family of four (plus a cat) was incomplete.
 I love our dynamic, the ease at which we can each take a child to separate appointments or extracurricular activities.
 Things feel equal with two parents and two children.
 However, who is not to say they won’t feel just as great with a third child?